1Password/shell-plugins/README.md

 ---

 No more plaintext credentials in your home directory.
-Automatically authenticate every CLI you use with the [1Password CLI](https://developer.1password.com/docs/cli/) + [Shell Plugins](https://developer.1password.com/docs/cli/shell-plugins/).
+Automatically authenticate every CLI you use with [1Password CLI](https://developer.1password.com/docs/cli/) + [Shell Plugins](https://developer.1password.com/docs/cli/shell-plugins/).
 Approve temporary credential usage in your terminal with biometrics.

 This repository contains the list of available plugins, as well as the SDK to create new plugins.